RBusarow/Dispatch/docs/index.md

   testImplementation "org.jetbrains.kotlinx:kotlinx-coroutines-test:1.3.7"

-  // you only need this if you don't have the -junit4 or -junit5 artifacts testImplementation "com.rickbusarow.dispatch:dispatch-dispatch-test:1.0.0-beta03"
+  // you only need this if you don't have the -junit4 or -junit5 artifacts testImplementation "com.rickbusarow.dispatch:dispatch-test:1.0.0-beta03"

   // TestCoroutineRule and :dispatch-test
-  // This provides :dispatch-dispatch-test via "api", so you don't need to declare both
+  // This provides :dispatch-test via "api", so you don't need to declare both
   // This can be used at the same time as :dispatch-test-junit5 testImplementation "com.rickbusarow.dispatch:dispatch-test-junit4:1.0.0-beta03"

   // CoroutineTest, CoroutineTestExtension, and :dispatch-test
-  // This provides :dispatch-dispatch-test via "api", so you don't need to declare both
+  // This provides :dispatch-test via "api", so you don't need to declare both
   // This can be used at the same time as :dispatch-test-junit4 testImplementation "com.rickbusarow.dispatch:dispatch-test-junit4:1.0.0-beta03"